-Ahead of our Improving Financial Resilience Across the Voluntary Sector Forum on Wednesday 10 July in Central Manchester, Helena Wilkinson, Partner, Price Bailey LLP and Vice Chair, Institute for Chartered Accountants for England & Wales (ICAEW) Charity Committee, shares some guidance on how the voluntary sector can look towards improving financial resilience.
+Helena Wilkinson, Partner, Price Bailey LLP and Vice Chair, Institute for Chartered Accountants for England & Wales (ICAEW) Charity Committee, shares a few of her thoughts around challenges facing the voluntary sector, and how to overcome them.

-Charities need to be innovative in their thinking, be prepared to take on new initiatives and new opportunities, this means that charities and their leaders need to keep abreast of new ideas and new ways of thinking, take planned risks, develop their strategy and manage change.
+Charities need to be innovative in their thinking, be prepared to take on new initiatives and new opportunities, this means that charities and their leaders need to keep abreast of new ideas and new ways of thinking, taking planned risks, developing their strategy and managing change.

-I look forward to sharing thoughts on financial sustainability, business planning and sharing best practice tips on building financial resilience into your organisation at the Inside Government conference on 10th July this year.
+I look forward to sharing thoughts on financial sustainability, business planning and sharing best practice tips on building financial resilience into your organisation at the Inside Government conference 28th November this year.